Optimal design of experiments to identify latent behavioral types: Wisdom of Experts

 \subsection{Recruitment Strategy}

-In order to assemble a group of experts who were reasonably-suited to perform this task, we sought out researchers who were familiar with common behavioral models, Nash Equilibrium, experimental design, and we preferred to look for researchers who were currently faculty in a department related to Behavioral Economics.
-From this criteria, we chose to email researchers from the following areas: \begin{itemize} \item Authors of work presented at the CODE@MIT, a conference on digital experimentation (2014, 2015, 2016, and 2017). \item Attendees of the ``Behavioral/Micro'' course at the National Bureau of Economic Research (NBER) Summer Institute (2012, 2013, 2014, 2015, 2016, and 2017) \item Authors of work presented at the Economic Science Association's North American annual conference (2015, 2016, and 2017) \item Boston-area faculty in Economics (including Harvard University, Massachusetts Institute of Technology, Northeastern University, Boston University, Boston College, University of Massachusetts Amherst, and University of Massachusetts Boston). \end{itemize}
+In order to assemble a group of experts who were reasonably-suited to perform this task, we sought out researchers who were familiar with experimental design as well as common behavioral models such as Nash Equilibrium.
+We preferred to look for researchers who were currently faculty in a department related to behavioral economics.
+These criteria led us to choosing to email researchers from the following areas: \begin{itemize} \item Authors of work presented at the CODE@MIT, a conference on digital experimentation (2014, 2015, 2016, and 2017). \item Attendees of the ``Behavioral/Micro'' course at the National Bureau of Economic Research (NBER) Summer Institute (2012, 2013, 2014, 2015, 2016, and 2017). \item Authors of work presented at the Economic Science Association's North American annual conference (2015, 2016, and 2017). \item Boston-area faculty in economics (including Harvard University, Massachusetts Institute of Technology, Northeastern University, Boston University, Boston College, University of Massachusetts Amherst, and University of Massachusetts Boston). \end{itemize}

-This process generated 811 names, all of whom were sent an initial email on 12/01/2017.
-This email served to introduce the project, provide information about Northeastern University's IRB protocol, provide a link to the survey itself, and allow them to opt-out of further communication.
-After one week, a reminder email was sent to the ones who had not completed the survey.
+This process generated 811 names, to whom we sent an initial email on 12/01/2017 (23 emails bounced back, resulting in a total of 788 successfully delivered emails).
+This initial email served to introduce the project, provide information about Northeastern University's IRB protocol, provide a link to the survey itself, and allow recipients to opt-out of further communication.
+After one week, a reminder email was sent to those who had not completed the survey.
 After another week, a thank-you email was sent to those participants who had completed the survey.
 This protocol was adapted from methods used in \cite{DellaVigna2016WhatForecasts}.
-In total, 148 participants began the survey (i.e., opened the browser window and agreed to the informed consent), but 55 participants finished the survey.
+In total, 147 participants began the survey (i.e., opened the browser window and agreed to the informed consent), and 55 participants actually finished the survey.
+There is no difference across respondents who started the survey and those who dropped out after beginning it.
+We find that more senior invitees are less likely to accept the survey invitation.
+However, the final sample is mainly composed of experienced researchers---those who are probably the most interested in the subject---and contains only 11 PhD students.
+Full details in Sec. \ref{sec_survey_dropouts} of the Appendix.